|Syllabus and Study Guide for Midterm 2

 - Take the sample exam as a dry-run for the actual exam.

-The exam will cover lecture 11 (Oct 3), which is on Types and Type Systems in OCaml, up to and including lecture 21 (Nov 7), the lecture on
+The exam will cover lecture 11 (Sept 30) which is on Type

-Ambiguous Grammars and LR Parsing.
+Ambiguous Grammars and Recursive Descent Parsing.
 The following give

 examples of the kinds of questions you are likely to be asked for each